Get protected, get immunized.

 How well the vaccines work against COVID-19 is different for each variant.
 COVID-19 vaccines are the best way to lower your risk of getting COVID-19 or getting very sick from it.

 The mRNA vaccines give the best protection.
+The Moderna Bivalent vaccine is the only vaccine that protects against the Omicron variant.
 The protein-based vaccine gives more protection than the viral vector-based vaccines.
 However, all the vaccines work very well to lower your risk of getting seriously ill and needing to be in the hospital.

 You need at least 2 doses of an mRNA COVID-19 vaccine.
 These doses are called your primary series.

 For some people, 2 doses may not give enough protection.
 You may need a third dose to complete your primary series if you have a health problem that weakens your immune system.
 For example:

 Studies have shown that a third dose may provide better protection to adults with a weak immune system.
 In babies and children with a weak immune system, a third dose may also provide better protection, but research is still happening to learn more.